-Spiritual Care & Counsel
+Spiritual Care & Healing

-What is spiritual guidance?
+So what exactly is spiritual guidance?
 Carol Ochs puts it this way.
 In her work, Jewish Spiritual Guidance: Finding Our Way to God, she writes that spiritual guide work includes "helping those seeking guidance to ascertain how they relate to God, and where they find the Holy in their lives.
 Spiritual guides help seekers expand their God images, making sure to include the insights that have come over the years of growth and maturing.
 Along with the change in our image of God comes a change in our understanding of who we are in relationship with God."

 Still, about half of the people who seek out Cornell's Chaplain don't claim to be religious.
 They have spiritual lives and needs too.
 And so another helpful more expansive analogy for spiritual guide is that of midwife: Spiritual guides help others to breathe amid the pains and risks associated with both loss and growth (transformation).
 Another analogy is that of a gardener tending seeds planted in pitch black Iowa dirt: We care for others amid the growing, even when it seems like nothing is happening.
 We wait with them, watching with them, offer ways to fertilize, and nurture them as they germinate and unfold their own speed and time.
 All of this is what is meant by 'the care and growth of souls.